Harshavardhan-1212/SENG8120_Assignment2/README.md

-# SENG8120 Modern Automated Testing
+# SENG8120 Modern Automated Testing: Canvas Size & Paint Calculator

 ## Purpose

-This repository houses the code we require for examples and assignments.

-## Repository Usage

-This repository will contain branches of code.
+This repository demonstrates test driven implementation of functions used to calculate:

-Please refer to your instructor's directions on how to use this repository.
+- The **canvas size** (area) from user-provided dimensions
+- The **amount of paint required** based on the area and paint coverage

-## Branch Usage
+## Getting Started

 **Installing The Dependencies**